Please enter your name, email and zip code below to sign up!

 The Mission of Women's Ministries is to bring women into a knowledge of Jesus Christ; encourage their full potential in influencing family, friends and community; equip them for growth in personal understanding and life skills; address issues, which affect women and their families in the world.

-The Kalamazoo Women's Ministries meets on Thursday afternoons at 1 p.m. for a variety of programs, devotions and refreshments.
+Women's Ministries meets on Tuesdays at 11:00 AM for a variety of programs, devotions and refreshments.
 All women are invited and membership is not limited to Salvationists.

 COMMUNITY CARE MINISTRY